Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption: Discussion

 \section{Discussion}

 Teams are today the dominant engine of science, spanning nearly every field of inquiry and steadily replacing the lone researcher in driving knowledge forward~\cite{wuchty2007increasing, jones2008multi}.
 A central challenge in the science of science is to uncover what kinds of team dynamics foster originality and breakthroughs.
-Here we provide evidence for a universal and previously undocumented pattern: the presence of beginners---authors with no prior publication history---systematically enhances scientific disruption and innovation.
+Here we provide evidence for a near-universal and previously undocumented pattern: the presence of beginners---authors with no prior publication history---systematically enhances scientific disruption and innovation.
 This finding adds a critical new dimension to our understanding of how knowledge advances, challenging the prevailing assumption that beginners are merely blank slates or passive contributors.

-Our insights were made possible by a large-scale analysis of $28$ million papers across five decades.
-We find that beginner-heavy teams consistently produce more disruptive and innovative work across fields, time periods, and team sizes.
+Our insights were made possible by a large-scale analysis of $29$ million papers across eight decades.
+We find that beginner-heavy teams consistently produce more disruptive and innovative work across disciplines, time periods, team sizes, and alternative definitions of career stages.
 This success is linked to distinctive knowledge-integration behaviors: beginners are less tethered to prevailing trends, more likely to pursue neglected or atypical references, and thus better positioned to recombine knowledge in novel ways.
 These mechanisms align with longstanding theories of creativity that emphasize originality through unusual combinations and broader search~\cite{uzzi2005collaboration, schilling2005small, jones2009burden,schoenmakers2010technological, kelley2013breakthroughs, didegah2013factors, mammola2021impact}.
 While philosophers of science describe knowledge growth as an endogenous process fueled by accumulated understanding, it requires engagement with a wide range of prior work—a condition beginners appear to fulfill despite having less time to absorb the field’s expanding burden of knowledge~\cite{jones2009burden}.
 Unburdened by entrenched norms, beginners may be more open to exploring conceptual recombinations that others overlook.
 Their lower productivity relative to later-career researchers may also allow for more focused intellectual risk-taking, aligning with creativity theories that emphasize deep attention and cognitive agility as drivers of novel contributions~\cite{li2024productive,park2023papers,chu2021slowed}.

 Collaboration dynamics also play a crucial role in shaping beginner success.
 We find that early-career collaborators are associated with greater disruption in beginner-heavy teams than senior ones, suggesting that younger collaborators may offer more compatible forms of intellectual flexibility and support.
 We additionally find that beginner-heavy teams thrive in disruptiveness when paired with collaborators who themselves have disruptive track records.
 These results contribute to a growing literature emphasizing how team composition, career age, diversity, and freshness~\cite{wu2019large, zeng2021fresh, hofstra2020diversity, yang2024unveiling,packalen2019age, kwiek2024young,grant1996toward, kunze2011age, schneid2016age, li2021leveraging} mediate collaborative innovation.
 Encouragingly, we find that the highly disruptive works by beginner-heavy teams are rewarded with high citation impact in the academic literature, corroborating and further elucidating prior findings~\cite{li2024breaking}.